Self-harm

 Topics illustration alt

-In this topic
+Also in this topic

-Long-term strategies to avoid self-harm
+Long-term strategies for managing urges to self-harm

 If you have relied on self-harm as your go-to coping tool for a long time, it can be hard to imagine ever stopping it.
 But many people who have used self-harm in the past have learned better ways to cope, and you can too.